momentum-team-1/ajax-note-taking-scarter13/README.md

 ## Directions

-In today's project, you will use Ajax to make GET, POST, PUT, and DELETE requests, making a one-page application in the process.
+In today's project, you will use Ajax to make GET, POST, PUT/PATCH, and DELETE requests, making a one-page application in the process.

 Your application is a note-taking app.
 It should display a list of all your notes and give you the ability to create new notes, edit old notes, and delete notes.
 Notes are made up of a title, text, optional tags, and the date/time most recently updated.